rabbit-ear/rabbit-ear-app/readme.md

 high priority:

+- [ ] "There are too many active WebGL contexts on this page, the oldest context will be lost."
 - [ ] glitchy graphics near 1x1 scale.
 (500px works, scale-transform might not work)
+- [ ] "save as" after saving to a Desktop document, weird directory invalid error
 - [ ] simulator "reset", or better "reset zoom" should also reset it's camera
 - [ ] webgl perspective zoom broken.
+- [ ] !!! layer order solved - change assignment - layer order needs to be deleted
 - [ ] layer order - report number of face-pairs, auto solve if number is low
 - [ ] layer order - report multiple solutions, somehow allow them to toggle it.
-- [ ] layer order solved - change assignment - layer order needs to be deleted
 - [ ] right mouse click changes to camera to pan around.
 - [ ] foldedLine tool should re-assign existing creases that lay along the path.
 - [ ] rabbit ear tool. except make it the straight skeleton. convex only.